 |Amount per serving|

 |Saturated Fat 3g||17%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This Hungarian recipe for chestnut purée or gesztenyepüré is known as Mont Blanc in France and is a popular dessert in Hungary when sweetened and served with whipped cream.
+This Hungarian recipe for chestnut puree or gesztenyepüré is known as Mont Blanc in France and is a popular dessert in Hungary when sweetened and served with whipped cream.
 It originated in Italy around 1475 and was originally yellow in color because the chestnuts were pickled.
-Today the sweetened chestnut purée is sometimes amped up with chocolate or cocoa powder and rum.
+Today, the sweetened chestnut puree is sometimes amped up with chocolate or cocoa powder and rum.
 While somewhat of an acquired taste, chestnuts are wildly popular across the board in much of Europe and Japan.
-You can make your own chestnut purée for this recipe, or use canned gesztenyepüré.
+You can make your own chestnut puree for this recipe, or use canned gesztenyepüré.

-- 31.75 ounces sweetened chestnut purée (or gesztenyepüré or double recipe homemade chestnut puree)
+- 31.75 ounces sweetened chestnut puree

-- 4 tablespoons sugar (confectioners', or less or more to taste)
+- 4 tablespoons confectioners' sugar

 - 1 tablespoon dark rum

-- 1 cup heavy whipping cream (whipped with 2 tablespoons)
+- 1 cup heavy whipping cream

 - Optional: cocoa powder (to taste)

 Gather the ingredients.

 In a medium bowl, mix together chestnut puree, confectioners' sugar, and rum.
 Place mixture into a ricer and portion out into serving dishes, swirling if possible.

 Top with sweetened whipped cream, cocoa powder, and cherries, if using.
 Refrigerate any leftovers.